-The Company can buy and sell treasury shares in accordance with the Company's articles of association, Swiss company law and in compliance with the listing rules of the SIX Swiss Exchange.
+The Company can buy and sell treasury shares in accordance with the Company's articles of association and Swiss company law and in compliance with the listing rules of the SIX Swiss Exchange.

-During the period from 1 January to 31 December 2021 the Company has purchased 103,984 treasury shares to the amount of TUSD 1,177.
-As at 31 December 2021 the Company held in total 308,371 treasury shares (31 December 2020: 204,387).
-These treasury shares are treated as a deduction from the share-holders' equity using cost values of TUSD 3,428 (31 December 2020: TUSD 2,251).
+During the period from 1 January to 31 December 2022 the Company has purchased no treasury shares.
+As at 31 December 2022 the Company held in total no treasury shares (31 December 2021: 308,371).
+These treasury shares were treated as a deduction from the consolidated shareholders' equity using cost values (31 December 2021: TUSD 3,428).
+The deduction was accounted for against reserves from capital contributions.
 The gains and losses on sales of treasury shares are credited/debited to the retained earnings account.